djm4556/ustores_solver/README.md

 Strict players may consider this solver to ruin the fun, but in my personal opinion, there is no fun to be had with this module.
 It's extremely difficult for both the defuser and the expert, and is partially viewable as a "cruel" version of the _already mind-bending_ "Simon Stores" thanks to its usage of mechanics from "The Ultracube".
-Their manuals are below.
+With one of its updates, it even took a step ABOVE "The Ultracube" with a sixth dimension compared to "The Ultracube" having "only" five.
+Rule seed 1 manuals for "Simon Stores" and "The Ultracube" are below.

 https://ktane.timwi.de/HTML/Simon%20Stores.html
 https://ktane.timwi.de/HTML/The%20Ultracube.html